8.6.3. Demo: Sentiment Analysis on Bluesky#

 return post_uri

-find a list of posts from a feed#
+load posts from a feed#

 Note: If you run this on real Bluesky, we can’t gurantee anything about how offensive what you might find is.

-feedUrl = "https://bsky.app/profile/shouldhaveanimal.bsky.social/feed/aaab56iiatpdo"
+feed_url = "https://bsky.app/profile/shouldhaveanimal.bsky.social/feed/aaab56iiatpdo"

-post_info_list = client.app.bsky.feed.get_feed({'feed': atFeedLink}).feed
+post_info_list = client.app.bsky.feed.get_feed({'feed': at_feed_link}).feed

 import nltk